For the purposes of this site there are certain conventions that will be followed:

 Implies the writing of words with

-characters of another alphabet that represents the
+characters of another alphabet that

 same sound or sounds.